 Credit cards and their various sign-up bonuses are an easy way to accumulate large amounts of frequent flyer points quickly.
-But it’s important to consider the effect on your credit rating of applying for too many cards.
+But it’s important to consider the effect of credit card churning on your credit rating before applying for many cards.
 A healthy credit rating is highly important if you want to apply for a credit card, or any other type of credit such as a loan.

 Your credit rating will take a small hit after every credit card application, even if it wasn’t successful.
 So, how many credit card applications is too many?

 Hi just wondering how many credit card applications you can safely go through in a year without it doing you credit score much damage?
 I applied for 1 in July, 1 in September and 1 December last year.
 Can i safely apply for another now (or next month or so) or too soon?

 There is no single correct answer to this question.
 Some members wait six months before applying for a new card, while some will usually wait only three months.
 One member even claims to have been successful applying for a new card every six weeks.
 The main thing is to spread out your applications.
 Applying for many cards at once could make it look like you’re in financial difficulty.
 This could limit your access to credit in the future.

 If you’re planning to apply for more than one card in the near future, our members suggest checking your credit score.
 This can be done for free using online services such as Veda or Experian.
 Checking your credit score regularly can help you to keep track and also to understand how each new application impacts upon it.
 Checking your credit report is also a useful opportunity to spot and correct any potential mistakes.